Elblinator/instanz-status-repo/plan.md

 # next Job:
+ - moving from instanz-detail to instanz-detail -> filter saves the name of the instance (it shouldn't do that)
+ - if a instanz is selected while filtering, the name needs to be directly clicked on, the general area will disply the Instanz's name but not go to the wanted page
  - beim filtern options alles an/ab- zu wählen
  - Farbbar in instanz-detail?
  - möglichkeit nach Status zu filtern eher nur auf Instanzen-page